Last updated on September 24th, 2023

 One in six people in India is diabetic.
 India has 77 million diabetic patients, making the country the second-highest diabetic nation.
 By 2045 134 million people in India will become diabetic.
 This is alarming.
 Read this blog to know about diabetes.

 The biggest challenge in India concerning diabetes is a lack of awareness.
 48% of the diabetic patients in India were not aware that they are diabetic.
 Many still believe in myths and don’t have proper knowledge regarding the causes and the signs of diabetes.

 It is therefore that we come up with a multidimensional approach to prevent diabetes further.
 This article aims to bring in all the information you need to know about Diabetes.

 The word diabetes is a Greek word that means to pass on, and the word Mellitus is a Latin word that means sweet.
 The word diabetes has existed since 250 BC.
-It was in 1889 Mering and Minkowski discovered the role of the pancreas in causing Diabetes.
+It was in 1889 Mering and Minkowski discovered the role of the pancreas in causing it.
 The biggest breakthrough came in 1922 when Banting and his team discovered the hormone insulin.
 They suggested that insulin is effective in the treatment of sugar.

 But What is Diabetes?